-- 1. Click the Edit icon to the right of the rule set on the rule set screen. - 2.
-Click the Edit rule set button towards the top. - 3.
+- 1. Click the Actions (...) drop-down to the right of a rule set on the rule set screen, and then select the Edit option. - 2.
+Click the Edit Rule Set button towards the top. - 3.
 The Create rule set screen appears.
 This screen lets you specify which tables belong in the rule set. - 4.
 Modify the rule set as you want, using the preceding procedures.